Satisfactory Academic Progress for Financial Aid

 To be eligible for financial aid, you must meet Satisfactory Academic Progress (SAP) standards.
-The Office of Student Financial Aid & Scholarships has established guidelines (based on federal regulations) for evaluating your progress, taking into consideration your cumulative University of Nevada GPA, the cumulative number of credits you have attempted and completed at the University of Nevada, and credits that have successfully transferred from any other post-secondary institution.
-The SAP standards are not exactly the same as the academic standards for specific scholarships.
+The Office of Student Financial Aid & Scholarships has established guidelines (based on federal regulations) for evaluating your progress, taking into consideration your cumulative University of Nevada GPA, the cumulative number of credits you have attempted and completed at University of Nevada, and credits that have successfully transferred from any other postsecondary institution.

 Scholarships have a separate and distinct SAP standard.
-For information regarding SAP requirements for a specific scholarship, please consult the scholarship award criteria on your "offer of aid" located in the Communication Center on your MyNEVADA account.
+For information regarding SAP requirements for a specific scholarship, please consult the scholarship award criteria on your "offer of aid" located in the communication center on MyNevada.

 Standards must be met to maintain financial aid eligibility

-There are two components to the SAP standards - quantitative and qualitative - measured in three separate processes.
+There are two components to the SAP standards - quantitative and qualitative.
 In other words, we have to measure the quantity (number of credits and time frame taken) and quality (grades) of your progress towards your degree.
-SAP is reviewed at the end of each academic term (fall, spring and summer semesters).
-Failure to comply with any requirement may result in a loss of financial aid eligibility.
+Failure to comply with any requirement will result in a loss of financial aid eligibility.

 For example: A University of Nevada student has attempted 80 credits.
 Out of those credits, this student has passed 66 credits.
 (66 ÷ 80) × 100 = 82.5%, so this student is meeting the minimum Satisfactory Academic Progress standard.
 But say this student has only passed 55 credits.
 In that case, this student would not be meeting the standard, because (55 ÷ 80) × 100 = 68.75%, which is less than the required 70%.